SweetenersAdd to favorites

-- Rapadura is available in crystal form.
-But, it can also be ground (in a blender or coffee grinder) to a fine powder.
+- If you want a fine sugar you can ground (in a blender or coffee grinder) it to a fine powder.
 Thus it is a great replacement for powdered sugar in any recipe.

 - Rapadura can be used cup for cup as an alternative to sugar in all your raw dishes and baking.

-- Yacon Syrup is a new sweetener (vegan) similar to molasses.
+- Yacon Syrup is a sweetener (vegan) similar to molasses.

-- Yacon syrup is a natural low-calorie sweet treat which is positively good for you and one you can indulge in even if you’re diabetic.
+- It is a natural low-calorie sweet treat which is positively good for you and one you can indulge in even if you’re diabetic.

 - Yacon syrup is pressed from the yacon root and has been enjoyed for centuries in the Andean highlands of Peru.